COVID-19: Croatian Measures Limiting Travel, Imposing Quarantine and Social Distancing

-Due to the increased number of COVID-19 cases in Croatia, on 19 March 2020 and on 23 March 2020, the Croatian government updated the packages of measures aimed at:
+Due to the increased number of COVID-19 cases the Croatian government updated the packages of measures.

 - limiting the entry of the disease into the country, and

 - enhancing the authorities’ goal of getting control of the spread of the coronavirus.

 The measures effectively quarantine the whole country and place severe restrictions on entry into the country and on social gatherings.